GrinonBarrett/Taksidos/Placeholder Creature.md

-### Cordopillar
+### Cordogobil
-They appear to be a series of connected Cordos (a gourd with spines like a cactus)
+It appears to be a cordo gourd which has sprouted two short eye stalks on the front and a single long sinewous arm has grown from its stem.
+It has also developed a toothless maw which remains shut at all times, save to feed.

 **Creature Type**: Trillipedes are Insect creatures.